Agent Builder Demo Application

 From the blueprint view:

-Click on the Draft packaging response text generation block
+Edit the Draft packaging response text generation block

-Edit the prompt to read the discount
+Edit the block’s prompt to read the discount

 state variable and add a discount to the response if there is one.
-For example, add the following to the prompt: Offer a discount of @{discount} percent on their next purchase.
-Do not offer a discount if the value of @{discount} is 0.
+For example, add the following to the prompt:

 Now, preview the agent to see the new behavior.
 Paste the following review into the input field: